 For most of his life Oliver was a full-time university Professor and electronic engineer, publishing extensively in high impact peer reviewed journals.
 He was appointed as Pro-Vice-Chancellor at the University of Newcastle upon Tyne in the UK from 2005 to 2011, managing a faculty of over 1000 staff and a budget of over £100m.
 He retired from academia in 2012 when he moved to Melbourne with his partner Jess.
 He has many years experience in management, governance, finance, strategy and research.

 Oliver has had three serious romances with music making during his life.
-As a young teenager he became proficient with classical piano and played percussion kit in amateur musicals; in his 40's he became an obsessive founder member of the Tenth Avenue Band, a busy street band based in Newcastle upon Tyne in the UK, playing first accordion and then baritone sax; and now in Melbourne he has become Co-ordinator for CMVic, and plays baritone sax in the street band 'Havana Palava' which exemplifies all the principles and values of participative community music.
+As a young teenager he became proficient with classical piano and played percussion kit in amateur musicals; in his 40's he became an obsessive founder member of the Tenth Avenue Band, a busy street band based in Newcastle upon Tyne in the UK, playing first accordion and then baritone sax; and now in Melbourne he has become Co-ordinator for CMVic, plays baritone sax in the street band 'Havana Palava', accordion in a gypsy band, and bass uke at impromptu sessions.

 Qualifications: BSc(Eng), PhD, FIEE, CEng